acaldero/SpiderBot/README.md

 SpiderBot.tgz is a "pack" with several robots:

 * WCAT

   - % wcat -url www.linuxhq.com/index.html -maxurls 1  | more

-      send to stdout page index.html.

-      warning-log:
+      It will send the page index.html to the stdout.

+      warnings:
         - -delay params don´t work !
 (1.60.004 fix it)
-        - maxurls 2 download only 1    (1.60.004 fix it)
+        - -maxurls 2 download only 1  (1.60.004 fix it)

   - % wcat -url http://www.linuxhq.com

-      send to stdout all pages from www.linuxhq.com.
+      It will send all pages from www.linuxhq.com to stdout.

-      warning-log:
+      warnings:
-        - binary file is also send!. (use -skipbin)
+        - binary file will also be sent, if you want to avoid it please use -skipbin.

   - ( %wcat -url www.linuxhq.com -in1page > index.html )

-       send all web site in one page (index.html here), leaving binaries inside of a directory tree.
+      It will send the full web site to a single one page (index.html here), leaving binaries inside of a directory tree.
        ( ./www.linuxhq.com/icons/... )

-       warning-log:
+      warnings:
         - errors (like not found pages) are saved in files umm, i need study error handler deeper... (:->)

 * WDIR

-  - %wdir -url www.linux.org | grep http
+  - % wdir -url www.linux.org | grep http

-    print all URL that this site has.
+    It will print all URLs that this site has.

-    warning-log:
+    warnings:
        - fail to scan "mailto:" hrefs (1.60.004 fix it)

 * WCOPY

   - % wcopy -url www.linux.org -skipel -makequery >& log1 &

-    make a mirror from www.linux.org, rewriting links for local browsing (-makerelative)
+    It will make a mirror from www.linux.org, rewriting links for local browsing (-makerelative)
     skipping exclusion list (-skipel => exclusion list is a the-facto standard for describing the paths inside a file called www.linux.org/robots.txt have to be exclude from the robot work).
-Also wcopy make querys to cgi, storing its response (-makequery).
+    Also wcopy makes queries to cgi-bin storing its response (-makequery).
     If you want to view the robot output, just type :

-    tail -f log1
+    % tail -f log1

-        If you want to stop wcopy :
+    If you want to stop wcopy, you can use:

     % /usr/sbin/fuser log1
     log1:     2094c

     % kill -9 2094c

   - % wcopy -resume resume.www.linux.org -makerelative -skipel -makequery >& log1 &

-     resume wcopy from where it was stopped.
+     It will resume wcopy from where it was stopped.

-     warning-log:
+     warnings:
-       - AVOID that first url are redirect to a second url. if second url is from other web-site, wcopy stop.
-		(if command line option '-allsite' is NOT present) if second url is from same web-site, wcopy will skiped check next urls must be from same path.
-		(if command line option '-allmachine' is NOT present) (fix in next version)
+       - AVOID that first url are redirect to a second url. if second url is from other web-site, wcopy stop (if command line option '-allsite' is NOT present). if second url is from same web-site, wcopy will skiped check next urls must be from same path (if command line option '-allmachine' is NOT present) (fix in next version)

 * MKLOCAL